Hlohovec: History

 The first written evidence of its existence is from 1113, when a town with the name Galgocz was mentioned in the so-called Second Zobor Document.
-In 1362 Hlohovec obtained town privileges.
+In 1362, Hlohovec obtained town privileges.
 Ottoman troops captured city and annexed it to the sanjak of Uyvar as the Holok eyalet in 1663.
 Austrian troops retook it in 1664.

 Landmarks

-The dominant building is a Renaissance-Baroque castle built in 1720.
+The dominant building is a Renaissance-Baroque Erdődy-castle built in 1720.
 The castle is built on the place of a pre-existing Slavic settlement and a medieval castle.
 In the castle area is the Empire theatre built in 1802, a riding school from the 18th century, and a Baroque garden pavilion.

 In the middle of St. Michael Square stands the Gothic church of St. Michael with its highly decorated portal.
 Next to the church is the Chapel of Saint Anna from the 18th century.
-In the northern border of the central part of the town is the Franciscan church and monastery built in 1492.
+On the northern border of the central part of the town is the Franciscan church and monastery built in 1492.
 Part of the monastery premises nowadays occupies the Museum of National History and Geography.

-The most visited and beautiful natural part of town is the castle park with its lake, French terraces, and rare wood-species, especially old sycamore trees.
+The most visited and beautiful natural part of town is the castle park with its lake, French terraces, and rare wood species, especially old sycamore trees.